MathieuLoutre/grunt-aws-s3/README.md

 Type: `String`
 Default: 'public-read'

 The ACL you want to apply to ALL the files that will be uploaded.
-The ACL values can be found [here](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/frames.html#!http%3A//docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3_20060301.html)
+The ACL values can be found in the [documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3_20060301.html#putObject-property).

+#### options.params
+Type: `Object`

+A hash of the params you want to apply to the files.
+Useful to set the `ContentEncoding` to `gzip` for instance, or set the `ControlCache` value.
+The list of parameters can be found in the [documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3_20060301.html#putObject-property). `params` will apply to all the files selected.

 ### Usage Examples